google/WebFundamentals/src/site/_en/fundamentals/monetization/ads/how-ads-work.markdown

           images/ad-ss-300.png 300w"
   alt="Sample website with ads on desktop and mobile">

-It may be necessary to use staticly sized ads, in this case, refer to the [Guide to ad sizes](https://support.google.com/adsense/answer/6002621).
+It may be necessary to use statically sized ads, in this case, refer to the [Guide to ad sizes](https://support.google.com/adsense/answer/6002621).